ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.43

+- Added condition to detect the presence of MasterWritInventoryMarker to prevent duplicating markers

 ## ChangeLog 3.7.42

 - Added icon to master writs if you meet the requirements to craft the writ.
 (Writ Worthy required)